English Plus Film Making (Summer)

 - 15 hours of General English at the Language Centre

 - 15 hours of Film Making at London College of Communication.

 Why choose this programme?

-Learn English Plus Film Making on this two-week summer course.
-While you are learning English, you will also learn introductory film making theory and practice, including pre-production planning, making shot lists and storyboarding, and how to do location shoots.
+Learn English Plus Film Making on this 2-week summer course.
+While you are learning English, you will also learn introductory film making theory and practice, including pre-production planning, making shot lists, creating storyboards, and how to do location shoots.

 The course will include:

 - Current trends and equipment used in film making